Milton Obote: Prime minister

 In January 1964, a mutiny occurred at the military barracks at Jinja, Uganda's second city and home to the 1st Battalion of the Uganda Army.
 There were similar mutinies in two other eastern African states; all three countries requested the support of troops from the British military.
 Before they arrived, however, Obote sent his defence minister Felix Onama to negotiate with the mutineers.
 Onama was held hostage, and agreed to many demands, including significant pay increases for the army, and the rapid promotion of many officers, including the future president Idi Amin.
 Later that year he participated in the 2nd Summit of the Non-Aligned Movement in Cairo.
 In 1965, Kenyans had been barred from leadership positions within the government, and this was followed by the removal of Kenyans en masse from Uganda in 1969, under Obote's guidance.

 As prime minister, Obote was implicated in a gold smuggling plot, together with Idi Amin, then deputy commander of the Ugandan armed forces.
 When the Parliament demanded an investigation of Obote and the ousting of Amin, he suspended the constitution and declared himself President in March 1966, allocating to himself almost unlimited power under state of emergency rulings.
 Several members of his cabinet, who were leaders of rival factions in the party, were arrested and detained without charge.
 Obote responded with an armed attack upon Mutesa's palace, which ended with Mutesa fleeing to exile.
 In 1967, Obote's power was cemented when the parliament passed a new constitution that abolished the federal structure of the independence constitution and created an executive presidency.

-Attack on Muteesa's Palace

-The attack on Muteesa's palace refers to a significant event that occurred during Milton Obote's first reign of presidency in Uganda commonly known as the Mengo Crisis.
-On 24 May 1966, Obote ordered an assault on the (Lubiri) palace located at Mengo in Kampala, the residence of King (Kabaka) Edward Muteesa II of Buganda.
-The attack aimed to dislodge Muteesa from power and diminish his influence.

-During the assault, the palace was heavily shelled, resulting in substantial damage notable of which were his Rolls Royce cars that were set on fire.
-Muteesa managed to escape and sought refuge in the British High Commission in Kampala, although his brother Prince Alexander David Ssimbwa was arrested.
-This incident marked a pivotal moment in Ugandan politics and had profound implications for the country's future.

-The attack on Muteesa's palace was followed by Obote's subsequent abolition of the kingdoms in Uganda, including Buganda, and the declaration of Uganda as a republic.
-This action led to heightened political unrest and ethnic tensions within the country.

-The assault on Muteesa's palace and its aftermath played a significant role in shaping Uganda's political landscape.
-It contributed to the rise of Idi Amin, who later seized power in a military coup in 1971.
-Furthermore, it had long-lasting implications for the relationship between the central government and traditional institutions in Uganda.